SteSurra/Model-based-software-design/4. Trampoline/README.md

 Exiting virtual platform.**

-# Trampoline examples for Posix Targets
+# Trampoline for Posix Targets

-Here an examples for POSIX target running Trampoline inside a Unix process.
+POSIX target running Trampoline inside a Unix process.

 To simulate the environment, another process runs ViPER (Virtual Processor EmulatoR).
 Viper can emulate a timer and send periodically a signal to the Trampoline process.
 This way, Trampoline get a SystemCounter.